brookluers/brookluers.github.io/teaching/stats306f17/lab4/index.md

 ## Exercise 2

-In this exercise we will practice the data transformations described in [Chapter 5](http://r4ds.had.co.nz/transform.html).

-We will use data on cyclist-involved crashes in Michigan (from [MTCF](https://www.michigantrafficcrashfacts.org/)).
+For this exercise we will use data on cyclist-involved crashes in Michigan (from [MTCF](https://www.michigantrafficcrashfacts.org/){:target="\_blank"}).
 Download `cyclist_crashes.txt` from our Canvas site.
 Load the data into a data frame called `cr`.
 Each row in this data frame represents a single car-cyclist crash in Michigan.

 Run the following code to import the data and create a variable corresponding to the hour when each crash occurred.